M'bashe Lighthouse (Lusikisiki)

 Find Accommodation in Lusikisiki

 Sips B&B is situated in the Wild Coast, Eastern Cape in Newtown suburb, Lusikisiki.
-Sips B&B is an ideal guest house for your holiday and ...
+Sips B&B is an ideal guest house for your holiday and conferencing needs.
+The Wild Coast is famous for its warm Indian Ocean and beautiful waves.
+Come and relax on our ...